 As a result of regular intake of Poria Cocos, especially the supply situation with micro- and macronutrients improves.
 The chair also becomes well-formed.
 If bloating after eating is a problem, the vital mushroom provides relief.
 Complaints such as loss of appetite or nausea may also decrease in the course of use.

 Simply request free information brochures now!

-After you submit the completed form, you will be able to view the brochures immediately and will also receive an email with a download link.
+After you have sent the completed form, you will receive an e-mail with a download link.

 Poria Cocos for cancer

 - The pine sponge inhibits tumor growth and induces cell death (apoptosis).